nmrajput/hello/README.md

 # hello
-this is my first Repository
+this is my first Repository.
+Author - nitesh singh